demqa/FileSort/README.md

 make clean
 ```
 ## Features
-* Use can use additional program to remove empty lines.
+* Use can use additional program to remove empty lines and useless spaces.